Sydney Harbour Bridge

 In addition to being a vital transport artery, the Sydney Harbour Bridge is an iconic site for sport, spectatorship, protest and celebration in the city.

 To find even more items relating to the Sydney Harbour Bridge try the search tool.
-As the building and management of the Sydney Harbour Bridge is a State government function, key archives will be part of the collection of the State Archives and Records Authority of NSW.
+As the building and management of the Sydney Harbour Bridge is a State government function, key archives will be part of the collection of Museums of History NSW.

 CollectionPlaces of Interest